Set up Multi-Factor Authentication (MFA)

 Part 2 - Configure MFA (on your computer and mobile device)

-1. You will need to login using your university email address and password.
+1. You will need to login using your university email address (username@nottingham.edu.cn) and password.
+Then click “Add sign-in method”.

 Note: You may be prompted to allow the app to access the camera on your mobile device.
 Please choose allow (or similar).
 If your camera isn't working properly, you can enter the QR code and URL manually.